pkuyo/light-parser/readme.md

 ### Installation

 To use this library, simply include the `parser.h` header file in your project.
-The library is header-only, so no additional compilation steps are required.

 ```cpp
 #include "parser.h"